jo-quantamap/Quantamap/2_Openings.md

 We currently have two concrete openings:

-* a Quantum Design Engineer to develop the key technology of our microscope,
+* a [Quantum Microscope Designer]({% link openings/2023-10_quantum-microscope-designer.md %}) to develop the key technology of our microscope,
 * an Intern to investigate a novel imaging method and to assess its commercial viability.

 Additionally, we are happy to host interns and BSc/MSc stundents on a number of technical and non-technical topics.
 Just get in touch.